ishandandekar/Churnobyl/README.md

 Any help is always welcomed.
 The project is open-sourced.
 The key features that are needed to be updated are marked as TODO in readme as well as in code.
 Some issues accoring to the authors of the project are highlighted in the README itself.
 If you think there can be any other improvement, please make a PR or an issue, and I'll go over it as soon as possible.

+## Future additions:
+- Minimize human intervention.
+The pipeline must run automatically, if the production metric goes below a certain threshold
+- Up the cloud infra using tools like Terraform or Ansible
+- Using self-hosted runners instead of Github appointed, to gain more control over functioning and logging of the pipeline

 ### Steps to develop locally:
 - Join the org!
 - Create a PR